 “The mystery of life isn't a problem to solve, but a reality to experience.”

 I hope you’ve enjoyed this issue.
 Please feel free to share it with others as you see fit.
 The Dork Web is for you to experience on your terms.
 I don’t know about you but I’m all Dune’d out now!
-I’ll be back in a fortnight with more Tales From The Dork Web.
+If you’re reading this in a browser, get Tales From The Dork Web every fortnight by subscribing below.
+Otherwise I’ll see you in two weeks.